Foods to Avoid in Menopause: Say Goodbye to These 6 Eats

 If you need a personalized diet or plan, a menopause-certified health coach can be helpful.
 Book 30 minutes for your personal consultation with a health coach.

 6 Foods That Need to Go In Menopause

-The seven foods listed below aren’t “bad” when consumed in moderation.
-Yet, it’s easy to overdo it when it comes to all seven.
+The six foods listed below aren’t “bad” when consumed in moderation.
+Yet, it’s easy to overdo it when it comes to all six.
 In fact, at least one of them has been labeled more addictive than cocaine.
 Not exactly a selling point, and yet another reason to think twice about what you put in your mouth.